 Are you and your family ready to choose a puppy for your home?

 Picking the right puppy for your home and family is a big decision.
-This puppy quickly becomes a member of your family for the next 10-15 years.
+This puppy may become a member of your family for the next 10-15 years.

 Thankfully, the team from Infinity Pups is here to help you choose the right puppy from a litter that fits your family, your needs, and what you want in your next family member!